Congress of Delegates

 Watch Congress of Delegates Sessions

-Couldn't make it to Denver this year?
-You can watch the archived version of the 2015 Congress sessions.
+Couldn't make it to Orlando this year?
+You can watch the archived version of the 2016 Congress sessions.

 2016 Candidates for AAFP Leadership